Orbit Ingest

 satellite identifier unless overridden by

-orbits[].id.
+constellation[].id.
 Keep epochs monotonically increasing; gaps larger than the ingest cadence lead to constant-acceleration interpolation across the gap. - Scenario file: Defines

 Adapting to other bodies